 when you start your ttbp, you have the option of publishing or not publishing your blog.

-if you opt to not publish, your entires will never be accessible from outside
+if you opt to not publish, your entires will never be accessible from outside of

-your entries through the ttbp interface, or by directly accessing your
+entries through the ttbp interface, or by directly accessing your

 if you want to further protect your entries, you can

 chmod 700 your entries

 if you opt to publish, the program creates a directory

 stores all html files it generates, and symlinks this from your